 - Season with the required amount of salt and stir kadala curry again.

-- Serve kadala curry hot with puttu or appams or steamed rice.
+- Serve Kadala Curry hot with puttu or appams or steamed rice.
+While serving, you can garnish with some chopped coriander leaves if you like.

-This Kadala Curry post from the archives (January 2015) has been republished and updated on 28 September 2021.
+This Kadala Curry post from the archives first published in January 2015 has been republished on 28 September 2021 and updated on 20 July 2022.